 At the markets of Gouda and Woerden, actual genuine trading in cheese still takes place.
 The other three cheese markets are tourist attractions but are worth visiting to experience a bit of Dutch culture with a long history.

-If you want to visit one of these five cheese markets, click on one of the links below to discover when they occur.
+If you want to visit one of these five cheese markets, click one of the links below to discover when they occur.

 These cheese markets are ideal for experiencing old-fashioned Dutch folklore and trying out the different Dutch cheese varieties.
 So if you are looking for a fun day trip from Amsterdam, the cheese market of Alkmaar is the easiest one to reach.